Don (2006 Hindi film): Marketing

 Being a remake of an iconic film, and the star-cast involved, Don was one of the most anticipated films of the year.
 The first look poster was released in late April 2006, which according to the media hinted at the kind of adaptation the film was going to be.
 This was followed by another poster in late July 2006, which also revealed the release date of the film.

-Following the poster reveals, the trailer was released in mid-September.
+Following the poster reveals, the teaser trailer for Don premiered alongside the theatrical release of Kabhi Alvida Naa Kehna on 11 August 2006.
 Bollywood Hungama deemed it promising, writing that the "trendy accessories, sleek gadgets, lavish settings, expensive wardrobe and deadly action scenes build the framework of the new Don."
 To promote the film, the filmmakers teamed up with Hungama Digital Media Entertainment to launch a mobile game based on the film.
 It was the first multiplayer online game launched for any Bollywood film.
 The filmmakers also launched popcorn holders of Don before the release film.
 An 80-page comic book was published and copies were given for free in multiplexes along with the tickets of the film.

 Release

 Theatrical

-In December 2005, UTV Motion Pictures acquired the overseas rights of the film.
-Made on a production and marketing budget of 400 million, Don was released worldwide on 20October 2006 in 800 screens during the Diwali festive season, clashing with another high-profile Bollywood film Jaan-E-Mann.
-The film opened to excellent to very good response at the domestic box-office, with an occupancy of 90%.
+In December 2005, UTV Motion Pictures acquired the overseas distribution rights for Don: The Chase Begins Again.
+Made on a production and marketing budget of ₹400 million, the film was released worldwide on 20 October 2006 across approximately 800 screens, coinciding with the Diwali festival.
+It clashed at the box office with Jaan-E-Mann, another major Bollywood release starring Salman Khan, Akshay Kumar, and Preity Zinta.
+The film opened to an excellent response domestically, registering an average occupancy of 90% in theatres.

+This marked Shah Rukh Khan’s second film to release on 20 October, following the 1995 release of Dilwale Dulhania Le Jayenge.

 Home media

-The Home media was distributed by T-Series Home Entertainment domestically and Internationally by UTV, the film was released on DVDs on 5December 2006 across all regions in a 2-disc Collector's Edition pack in NTSC format, with several bonus content such as making of the film, bloopers, trailers, deleted scenes, and clap track.
-It also included a "Don Comic Book."
-A steel case limited edition DVD was released in January 2007 with the same bonus features.
-The VCD version was released at the same time.
-A single-disc DVD pack was also released later.
-The Blu-ray version was released on 27April 2011.
+The DVD of the film was released on 5 December 2006.
+T-Series Home Entertainment handled domestic distribution, while UTV managed international release.
+The initial home media edition was a two-disc Collector’s Edition in NTSC format, featuring bonus content including behind-the-scenes footage, deleted scenes, bloopers, theatrical trailers, a "clap track," and a promotional Don comic book.
+A steel-case limited edition DVD with the same features was released in January 2007, alongside a VCD version.
+A single-disc DVD edition was released subsequently.
+The Blu-ray version was released on 27 April 2011.

-Television Premiere

-Don's television premiere was occurred on Star Plus in 2007.